HenrySpartGlobal/flash/readme.md

 Start a timer from 5 minutes when flash is used in game.
 Could be improved to consider runes and boots?

+This will work even while you have League of legends open.
+No need to tab out.

 ### Install python and keyboard
 1. Open Windows Powershell.
 You will type the next commands into this terminal.
 2. Install Python via winget